U.S. set to send first group of asylum seekers back to Mexico

 But the policy will likely be challenged in court since claiming asylum is protected under both international and U.S. law.
 Several of Trump's signature immigration policies, including some attempting to reduce asylum applications, have been halted by U.S. federal courts.

-(Additional reporting by Lizbeth Diaz in Mexico City, Mica Rosenberg in New York and Kristina Cooke in San Francisco; Writing by Anthony Esposito; Editing by Daniel Flynn and Tom Brown)
+(Additional reporting by Lizbeth Diaz and Sharay Angulo in Mexico City, Mica Rosenberg in New York and Kristina Cooke in San Francisco; Writing by Anthony Esposito; Editing by Daniel Flynn, Tom Brown and Daniel Wallis)